 Not only do purple, blue and black fruits such as berries contain resveratrol, the powerful Salvestrol discussed above, but they also contain the potent antioxidant pterostilbene.
 Both compounds help to defend cells from the relentless onslaught of oxidative stress associated with modern living that underlies the emerging epidemic of chronic disease.
 Studies suggest that they can help to defend against cancer, regulate of inflammation, improve blood lipids and improve cognitive health.

-OK, the food rainbow is a little weird, but having unconventional colours for a rainbow does not diminish this group's nutritional value.
+OK, the food rainbow is a little weird, but being an unconventional colour in a rainbow does not diminish this group's nutritional value.
 Brown and white foods such as nuts, seeds, garlic, onions and mushrooms contain a vast array of phytonutrients.
 The alliums (garlic, onions and other such strong smelling bulbs) contain sulphur-rich compounds that are potently antibacterial and antiviral, as well as cancer-protective.
 Nuts and legumes are packed with fibre and lignans that support digestion, hormonal health, detoxification and a healthy microbiome.
 Best of all, both coffee and chocolate make it onto this list for their wealth of antioxidants and heart health protecting flavanoids.

 Plants quite literally provide humans with the secret weapons they need to defend their health.
 It is possible to survive without these precious plant-based nutrients, but your health will gradually deteriorate as the assaults of oxidative stress, inflammation and toxicity wear down your aging systems.
 Diets rich in colourful plant foods are associated not just with longer lifespans, but also with longer health spans.
 Multiple studies have shown that you get to live longer, stay stronger, think clearer, and enjoy life more into your old age if you eat a colourful whole-food plant-rich diet.